Kundun: Plot

 Following a series of atrocities suffered by his people, the Dalai Lama resolves to meet with Chairman Mao Zedong in Beijing.
 While Mao publicly expresses his sympathies to the Tibetan people and the Dalai Lama, and insists that changes must be made as the Dalai Lama sees fit, relations inevitably deteriorate.
 During their face-to-face meeting on the final day of the Dalai Lama's visit, Mao makes clear his view that "religion is poison" and that the Tibetans are "poisoned and inferior" because of it.

 Upon his return to Tibet, the Dalai Lama learns of more horrors perpetrated against his people, who have by now repudiated their treaty with China and begun guerrilla action against the Chinese.
 After the Chinese make clear their intention to kill him, the Dalai Lama is convinced by his family and his Lord Chamberlain to flee to India.

 After consulting the Nechung Oracle about the proper escape route, the Dalai Lama and his staff put on disguises and slip out of Lhasa under cover of darkness.
 During an arduous journey, throughout which they are pursued by the Chinese, the Dalai Lama becomes very ill and experiences two personal visions, first that their trip to India will be propitious and that, similarly, their eventual return to Tibet will also be propitious.
 The group eventually makes it to a small mountain pass on the Indian border.
 As the Dalai Lama walks to the guard post, an Indian guard approaches him, salutes, and inquires: "Are you the Lord Buddha?"
 The Dalai Lama replies with the film's final line: "I think that I am a reflection, like the moon on water.
 When you see me, and I try to be a good man, you see yourself."
 Once the Dalai Lama arrives at his new residence, he unpacks his telescope and steps outside.
 Erecting it and removing his spectacles, he gazes through it toward the Himalayas–and toward Tibet.
 The film concludes with two lines printed on screen: "The Dalai Lama has not yet returned to Tibet.
 He hopes one day to make the journey."
-The words shimmer into a dissolve upon the black screen as the credits begin.